 In a previous blog post, we discussed what qualities are required in an enterprise code signing system.
 Most of the questions we received on that post were about hash validation of deterministic builds and device authentication.

 Given the news surrounding the SolarWinds attack, we decided to provide more details on hash validation of deterministic builds.
+For a deeper dive on securing the software supply chain, check out this post on preventing malware injections.

 An Overview Of The Problem